 Reasons To Not Walk Your Dog Before They've Eaten

-It is generally preferred to walk your dog before eating, however, there are certain circumstances when it's best to wait.
+It is generally preferred to walk your dog before eating, however, dog parents should be aware of certain circumstances when it’s best to wait.
 Older dogs or those prone to bloat should not be taken for any activity that could increase their heart-rate before eating.
-If your dog has recently undergone surgery or is recovering from an illness, it's best to wait until after they have eaten.
+If your dog has recently undergone surgery or is recovering from an illness, it’s best to wait until after they have eaten.

 Moreover, the weather should be taken into account when making plans for your dog’s walks; hot weather might require waiting until after your dog has eaten.
 To ensure the best care for your dog and their individual needs, it’s important to consult your vet on when to go for walks.